fourjuaneight/blog/content/posts/on-coffee.md

 ---
 title: Better Coffee, Better Life.
 Papa Juan.
-description: "come from a long line of coffee lovers.
+description: "I come from a long line of coffee lovers.
 My ancestral land in Central America has been growing delicious coffee for centuries.
 I, on the other hand, am stuck looking for sub-par coffee from some overpriced online vendor that claims to have _the best coffee known to mankind_ for the low price of $39.99/bag."
 date: 2022-08-18
 tags:
   - coffee